Carnegie Mellon School of Design

-The School of Design at Carnegie Mellon University is a degree-granting institution within a private university in Pittsburgh, Pennsylvania, United States.
-The School of Design is one of five schools within the Carnegie Mellon College of Fine Arts offering both under and post graduate education.
-The School is accredited by Middle States Association of Colleges and Schools and awards BDES, MA, MDES, MPS, MII-PS, DDES, and PhD degrees.
+The School of Design is a department-level school within the College of Fine Arts at Carnegie Mellon University, a private university in Pittsburgh, Pennsylvania.

+The school is accredited by Middle States Association of Colleges and Schools and awards BDES, MA, MDES, MPS, MII-PS, DDES, and PhD degrees.
 The School of Design has 21 full-time and 10 adjunct faculty.

 History

-The university began as the Carnegie Technical Schools founded by Andrew Carnegie in 1900, with the vision that a school would be created where the working-class of Pittsburgh could learn the skills and trades needed to enhance their careers and community.
+The university began as the Carnegie Technical Schools, founded by Andrew Carnegie in 1900, with the vision that a school would be created where the working-class of Pittsburgh could learn the skills and trades needed to enhance their careers and community.
 Soon after the formation of the school, it was faced with a demand for baccalaureate programs.
 In 1912, the school became the Carnegie Institute of Technology (“Carnegie Tech”) that offered four-year degrees for students that attended the College of Engineering and the College of Fine Arts.

 The School of Design is currently housed within Margaret Morrison, a beautiful building with its iconic rotunda.
-Margaret Morrison is so named after Andrew Carnegie's mother who played an important role in influencing Carnegie's legacy to create vocational training space for women.
+Margaret Morrison is named after Andrew Carnegie's mother who played an important role in influencing Carnegie's legacy to create vocational training space for women.
 The women of Margaret Morrison, also known as Maggie Murphs, started taking classes in Porter Hall until their new building was completed in 1907.
 Originally, the school offered only vocational courses that trained women to be librarians, secretaries, seamstresses, and bookkeepers.
 However, it didn’t take long for the curriculum to evolve in response to female student demand.
 At a time when American women still didn’t have the right to vote, these changes were a harbinger for the way in which a woman’s role would transform in society over the next century.